Patsy Reddy: Governor-General of New Zealand

 In March 2016, it was announced that Queen Elizabeth II had approved the appointment of Reddy as the next governor-general of New Zealand, for a five-year term starting in September 2016, on the advice of then Prime Minister John Key.
-She was officially sworn in as the 21st governor-general by Chief Justice Dame Sian Elias on 28 September.
+She was officially sworn in as the 21st governor-general by Chief Justice Sian Elias on 28 September.
 The swearing-in ceremony included a Māori pōwhiri, a 21-gun salute, and music from the Royal New Zealand Air Force Band and the New Zealand Opera Chorus; the ceremony was attended by hundreds of observers, including film-makers Sir Peter Jackson and James Cameron (a former neighbour), with an address by Prime Minister John Key.
-Reddy became the third woman to hold the position, after Dame Catherine Tizard and Dame Silvia Cartwright.
+Reddy became the third woman to hold the position, after Catherine Tizard and Silvia Cartwright.